tidymol/molden_modifier/README.rst

 tidymol 0.1.0
 =====================

-Some tools to modify molden files.
+Some tools for sorting, comparison and get data from molden files

 * Free software: MIT license